pmf/clojure-jsr223/README.markdown

 223-compliant wrapper around Clojure.
 To compile and use it, you must have built the regular clojure.jar and added it to your classpath.

+To build as an OSGi-component, you have to have the OSGi-framework stuff somewhere on your classpath (if you are using Equinox, org.eclipse.osgi_xxx.jar and org.eclipse.osgi.services_xxx.jar should be enough).
+The OSGi-bundle will include the contents of clojure.jar (as opposed to the regular clojure-jsr223.jar, which requires clojure.jar to be on the classpath to run).

 To test it, you can use something like:

     jrunscript -cp clojure-jsr223.jar:/my/path/to/clojure.jar -l "Clojure"